Islamic Family Law

 Differences Between Contested and Uncontested Divorce

 One of the biggest differences between contested and uncontested divorces is the time it takes to become finalized.
 Uncontested divorces will usually go through relatively quickly.
 However, “quick” in divorce terms may still be a long time, depending on your state and courthouse.
-Also, an uncontested divorce does not require a trial, discovery, or other time consuming legal procedures.
-That means that legal fees will be much less expensive in an uncontested divorce than a contested divorce.

-In a contested divorce that does not settle, the judge is the one who is ultimately responsible for making the decisions for the couple.
-The judge may end up prioritizing some concerns over others, but this may not always align with the priorities of the couple.
-For example, it may be very important to one spouse to keep the house, and the other spouse may prefer to get the car.
-However, a judge may order the house sold and the car to go to the other spouse.
+For example, one spouse may want to keep the house, while the other prefers the car.
+However, the judge might decide to sell the house and award the car to one spouse.
 The more control the spouses have over the process, the more likely they are to come to an agreement that they both can live with.

-While there are benefits to an uncontested divorce, sometimes it is impossible to come to an agreement about important matters with your soon-to-be ex-spouse.
+An uncontested divorce has benefits, but sometimes it’s impossible to agree on important matters with your soon-to-be ex-spouse.
 Keep in mind that the spouses do not need to come to these agreements by themselves.
-By working with skilled divorce attorneys and potentially pursuing mediation (which some courts require), the parties can potentially work out a settlement that ultimately resolves their disagreements.

 Order of Protection in New York